c-ridesjo/c-ridesjo/README.md

 OM MIG

 - 👋 Hi, I’m @c-ridesjo
-- 👀 I’m interested in ...
+- 👀 I’m studying front end development.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML and CSS.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: www.linkedin.com/in/camillaridesjö

 <!---
 c-ridesjo/c-ridesjo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.